Louise Mullican Memorial Scholarship

 Like the scholarship, this award was created in 1996, being first awarded in 1997.

+The selection process and criteria for the award have evolved, varying between district or regional recognition, and a “statewide” award.
 Although there are many deserving candidates, having one recipient will then enable TASSW to submit that person’s application to the Southern Council and/or SSWAA to compete for the national award.

 TASSW members may nominate fellow members by submitting the form below to the email address listed on the form.